 Race Conversations Group

 The Race Conversations ERG is a community of employees having an open, respectful exchange of views on race relations.
-We recognize our need to delve more fully and personally into the issues at Babson and across the country than can be done at any single event.
-Members suggest topics for us to explore, such as our own ethnic histories.
-To encourage give and take, subgroups of up to 10 people are formed at each meeting.
-A long-range aspect of the ERG is to support members who want to identify and take action in their roles at Babson.
+We recognize our need to delve more fully and personally into the issues at Babson and across the country than can be done at any one event.
+Members suggest topics such as our own ethnic histories, a recent incident of alleged racism, or something from our own experiences.
+A long-range aspect of the ERG is to support members who want to identify and take action in their roles at Babson and beyond.

 The Sustainability ERG provides a social space for staff and faculty who are passionate, or would like to know more, about social and environmental sustainability.
 Members of this group are able to share resources, exchange ideas, and help support Babson's ongoing sustainability efforts.
 The group collaborates with Babson's Sustainability Office to support and plan community events.